 Ernie Apt.
 Park, located in Fairborn, OH, was approved for major renovations, costing $13.6 million and including the addition of several new ballfields, equipment and more.

 On Sunday, Jan.
-18, the plan was unveiled at a meeting at Fairborn High School to turn Ernie Apt.
-Park, a local community park near Wright State University (WSU), into a sports park.
+18, the plan was unveiled at a meeting at Fairborn High School to update Ernie Apt.
+Park, a sports park owned by Fairborn Cement Company.

-The renovations will add a new football field, two dirt infield fields, two synthetic turf infield fields and three grass infield fields.
-They will also add over 300 new parking spaces, a new concession stand with shaded seating, new bleachers, new dugouts and improvements to the existing park, according to the report.
+The renovations will update the sports field existing at the park, including a football field, two dirt infield fields, two synthetic turf infield fields and three grass infield fields.
+They will also add new parking spaces, a new concession stand with shaded seating, new bleachers, new dugouts and improvements to the existing park, according to the report.

 Marilyn McCauley, the Project Chair, shared the reason for these renovations.